top of page

 • Concrete thoughts: Do I prefer A or B?
 Topic X or Y?

-Information processing = PATTERNS
+Information Processing = PATTERNS

 These patterns emerge when each of us 'moves around' on a framework that is identical for all human beings: HOW do I like to connect and work with information, regardless of the topic?